thulin82/Allt-Om-Fotboll/README.md

 ### Instructions

 The docker build command builds an image in all of its php 5.6 glory.
 This was the main version when this application originally was written.
-Set write access to both webroot/db folder and webroot/db/db.sqlite file for the databse stuff to work.
-And visit the routes above for seeding the data.
+Visit the routes above for seeding the data.